 What rewards work?

 There is no gold standard for reward ideas because what works for one teen, doesn’t for another.
-What you choose to offer up will depend on your teen’s personality, what behaviours you want to reinforce, and how meaningful that reward is for your teen.
+What you choose to offer up will depend on your teen’s personality, what behaviors you want to reinforce, and how meaningful that reward is for your teen.

 25 reward ideas for teens